-Indicator 8 utilizes student data from the End of Year 4 California Longitudinal Pupil Achievement Data System (CALPADS) submission: Specifically any student enrolled within the academic year, and meeting data from the CALPADS Operational Data Store (ODS).
+Indicator 8 utilizes data from the Census California Longitudinal Pupil Achievement Data System (CALPADS) submission.
+The specific CALPADS fields used for calculating Indicator 8 are: Parent Involvement, District of Special Education Accountability, and School Code.
 The Parent Input field represents the following question on the Individualized Education Program (IEP) document: "Did the school district facilitate parent involvement as a means of improving services and results for your child?"
 This indicator is reported by the District of Special Education Accountability.

-Results are calculated by dividing the number of respondent parents who reported "yes" by the total number of respondent parents within the LEA (excluding "no response"), multiplied by 100.
+Results are calculated by dividing the number of respondent parents who reported "yes" by the total number of respondent parents within the LEA, multiplied by 100.